-- Identify a Mentor for each pre-service teacher. - Act as point of contact with Flinders University. - Complete a site induction and ensure the pre-service teacher is aware of site policies & procedures. - Sign off on the final report (excluding Year 1) - Support the Mentor with any 'At-risk' Pre-service teachers.
+- Identify a Mentor for each pre-service teacher. - Act as point of contact with Flinders University. - Complete a site induction and ensure the pre-service teacher is aware of site policies & procedures. - Sign off on the final report - Support the Mentor with any 'At-risk' Pre-service teachers.